Apeiros-46B/OptifineSFTextures/README.md

 # OptifineSFTextures
-a Slimefun Resource pack created by GentlemanCheesy and Apeiros (aka lytespeed or Hexa Gone)
+a Slimefun Resource pack created by GentlemanCheesy and Apeiros

 **OPTIFINE IS REQUIRED!**